PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-07 16:26:59
+Last updated: 2024-04-07 16:27:33
-Random Quote: You don't get to tell anyone what's sad.
-You're like a one-man Mount Sadmore.
-So I guess like a Lincoln Sadmorial. - Rick Sanchez
+Random Quote: Folly and desperation are ofttimes hard to tell apart.  -  Maester Luwin